 Mark enjoys performing in recitals and shows.
 He has given chamber music concerts in major venues throughout the U.K. and has broadcast on BBC Radios 3 and 4.
 He has played in many acclaimed productions of shows, including the TMA award winning run of Sondheim’s “Sweeney Todd” at the Dundee Repertory Theatre.
 Mark is currently playing solo violin in High Society at the Pitlochry Festival Theatre.

 For the last three years Mark has been honing his skills as a composer.
 His works are being performed with increasing regularity and have been well received by audiences from London to Dunblane.
+His series of teaching books Stringtastic for string players co-written with Paul Wood have recently been published by Faber.

 Nina Kopparhed made her professional UK singing debut in November 2011, performing Mozart: Exsultate Jubilate with the Dunblane Chamber Orchestra, and has since been busy as an oratorio soloist and giving recitals in both England and Scotland.